justvishy12/Pirate-Cats/README.md

 Help the cats solve various puzzles to uncover map pieces hiding throughout the boat and set sail towards the ultimate treasure!
 (It is really recommended to read the guide in the game before starting)

-Creation:
-- Made in Godot 4.7
-- Used Figma for assets

 Specials:
 - Dialogue/Skip Text
 - Different Minigames